Fundraising

-Make Your Table of Gifts Your Fundraising Best Friend
+Why Your Table of Gifts is Your Fundraising Best Friend

-Six weeks into the year, fundraisers largely have their fundraising plans for 2024 set.
-Many, however, find themselves anxious about how they will handle any disruptions or setbacks to their best-laid plans.
+Six weeks into the year, fundraisers largely have their fundraising plans for the year set.
+However, many find themselves anxious about handling any disruptions or setbacks to their best-laid plans.
 Fundraisers know to “expect the unexpected,” that hoary old cliché, but that doesn’t mean they like it.
 However, if we can offer some small reassurance today, it is this: the best thing you can do to prepare for the unexpected is just that—prepare.
 The best way to ensure you can remain adaptable is to build some flexibility into the plan you’ve currently got in place.

-In 2008, many organizations, caught off guard by the recession, felt that their only recourse was to slash their budgets, however and wherever possible.
+In recent history, many organizations, caught off guard by the recession, felt that their only recourse was to slash their budgets.
 In an unexpected situation such as this, when donors step back and funding shortfalls threaten, your first instinct should be to adjust your game plan, not your budget.

 You Can't Adapt a Plan That Doesn't Exist.